tomm/fab-agon-emulator/README.md

 home directory will be used if present, and if not then `sdcard/` in the current directory is used.

+Alternatively you can use raw SDCard images, with the --sdcard-img option.

 ## Changing VDP version

 By default, Fab Agon Emulator boots with Console8 firmware.
 To start up